 Because of many things, Memphis is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Memphis really has some of the features that families look for when choosing a good community to raise children.
 Is Memphis perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Memphis doesn't have a public transportation system that people use for their commute.
+Memphis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Memphis is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Memphis have a bachelor's degree or advanced degree.
+The education level of Memphis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.93% of adults 25 and older in Memphis have a college degree.

 The per capita income in Memphis in 2022 was $39,729, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,916 for a family of four.